 The Brundtland Report, commissioned by the UN in 1987, defined sustainability as meeting the needs of the present without compromising the ability of future generations to meet their own needs.
 The needs of current and future generations hereby boil down to three interrelated elements: economic prosperity, social justice and a healthy environment.

-Sustainable finance thus, by definition, requires us to
+Sustainable finance, thus, by definition, requires us to

 Ethics and ethical finance

-Ethics by definition are moral principles that govern a person’s behaviour and actions.
+Ethics are moral principles that govern a person’s behaviour and actions.
 Ethical finance thus means aligning our savings and investments with our values and moral principles.
 Our values and moral principles become the primary filters when making savings and investment decisions.

-While there is considerable overlap between ethical and sustainable finance there are subtle differences.
+While there is considerable overlap between ethical and sustainable finance, there are subtle differences.

 What are ESG criteria?